Dollar climbs in Baghdad and Erbil - Shafaq News

 Shafaq News- Baghdad/ Erbil

-The US dollar opened Tuesday’s trading higher in Iraq, hovering around 150,000 dinars per 100 dollars.
+The US dollar closed Thursday’s trading higher in Iraq, hovering around 151,000 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 150,200 dinars per 100 dollars, up from the previous session’s 149,800 dinars.
+According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 151,350 dinars per 100 dollars, up from the morning session’s 150,600 dinars.